gilesknap/gphotos-sync/README.rst

 Warning
 -------
 I have just experienced an issue with duplication of files when doing a rescan (--rescan or --flush-index).
 It looks like some items have been allocated new remoteIds in the library and this can result in the same file downloading twice.
-I would guess this has something to do with Google the removing the Drive link to Photos.
+I would guess this has something to do with Google removing the Drive link to Photos.

 I will update when I have investigated further.